fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 Of course not.
 The WebAssembly instruction set is *huge*.
 Just the MVP (minimal viable product) has around 120 instructions.
 Most of them start with the type, which can only be `i32`, `i64`, `f32`, `f64`, followed by a dot and the name of the operation.
-There are also instructions for other purpouses, like control flow, branching, jumping and looping.
+There are also instructions for other purpouses, like control flow (decision making, branching/jumping and looping).
 A list of all the instructions and their explanation can be found [here](https://github.com/sunfishcode/wasm-reference-manual/blob/master/WebAssembly.md#instructions).

 ## Writing something useful
 The example below shows how you can write a function that calculates the